Meet the Committees

 Business Walks: An opportunity for students in local secondary schools to visit a number of workplaces of businesses in the BPS sector and explore career opportunities across the professions.
 This one-day event is designed to inspire and motivate students who wouldn’t ordinarily have access to those working in the BPS sector, and helps to proactively raise students’ aspirations.

 Dragon’s Den: Future members can volunteer to take part in a one-day Dragon’s Den workshop where pupils in schools across Greater Birmingham create a business idea and pitch it to a panel of Dragons.
 The event aims to equip pupils with valuable group and communication skills, give them an insight into business processes, and inspire a new generation of entrepreneurs.

-Addressing the Skills Agenda and talent retention, the Engage Committee also took the lead on Professional Services Week, which took place for the first time this year from 27 June – 1 July.
-To find out more, click here.
+Addressing the Skills Agenda and talent retention, the Engage Committee also take the lead on Professional Services Week

 Engage committee members are:

 Hannah Green, Urban Communications